meiadvanture/myweb/_projects/canes.md

 I found that I can walk down to the floor from canes with 3" or 4" nipples pretty reasonably.
 When I started practicing without a spotter or wall, that was reassuring.
 I worked my way up to twisting out on the short canes rather than walking my hands down, and then did some spotted twist outs of the taller ones until I was comfortable doing that unspotted.

-If you'd like to comment on this article, comment on the [Google Docs version](https://docs.google.com/document/d/1Z7dh1yRIxg3Mp0-MqpwWY-vU0T45RyWhihahlAwJz3A/edit).
+If you'd like to comment on this article with improvements or questions, head over to the [Google Docs version](https://docs.google.com/document/d/1Z7dh1yRIxg3Mp0-MqpwWY-vU0T45RyWhihahlAwJz3A/edit).